ChanduGouda15/AI-saas/README.md

-# ContentForge
+# CreatorHub

-ContentForge is a full-stack AI-powered content generation platform for creating articles, images, and more using integrated AI APIs.
+CreatorHub is a full-stack AI-powered content generation platform for creating articles, images, and more using integrated AI APIs.

 ## Installation